Sharp phase transition for random loop models on trees: Reduction to a combinatorial problem

-On the set $A_{S,n,\nu}$, the cluster $C_r$ is fixed to coincide with $S$ and the total number $N^e$ of links on every edge $e \in E(S)$ is given by $n(e)$.
-Moreover, the time-ordering of edges and types of the links is specified by the sequence $\nu$.
-Here, time-ordering is understood via $\Tbeta \simeq [0,\beta)$.
+Moreover, the time-ordering of the edges and types of the links is specified by the sequence $\nu$.
+Here, time-ordering is understood via $\Tbeta \simeq [0,\beta)$ and in particular, the $j^\text{th}$ link is determined with respect to this order.
 Given $A_{S,n,\nu}$, determining the loop configuration is then closely related to the following task.

 \begin{cprob} Fix $[(S,n)] \in \mathcal S$ with $E(S) \neq \emptyset$ and {} $\nu=((e_j,\star_j))_{j=1}^{n(S)} \in \mathcal V_{S,n}$.
 Now, for $j=1,\ldots,n(S)$, place a link of type $\star_j$ onto the edge $e_j$ at position $\tfrac{j}{n(S)+1}\beta$, i.e. consider the deterministic link configuration $X_\nu=(X_\nu^{e,\star})_{e \in E(S),\star \in \{\cross,\dbars\}}$ with